Master of Science in Nursing – General (MSN)

 Visit the College of Education and Health Sciences.

 The Master of Science in Nursing - General major is a three semester program that has been developed to address the need of advanced practice nurses who hold a certificate/diploma of advanced practice, but do not have a master's degree in nursing.
 Examples of these advanced practice nurses include (but are not limited to) pediatric nurse practitioners, family nurse practitioners, or clinical nurse specialists.
 Additionally, the Board of Nursing of the Illinois Department of Professional Regulations has identified the Master's Degree in Nursing as the minimum requirement for nursing instructors/faculty members.
 The MSN - General major students achieve a blend of theoretical, philosophical, and ethical components from foundational to graduate level education.
 These students enroll in courses with MSN nursing administration and nurse-administered anesthesia majors.
-The MSN - General major program is accredited by the National League for Nursing Accrediting Commission.
+The program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3343 Peachtree Rd., N.E., Suite 850, Atlanta, GA, 30326, (404) 975-5000.

 The MSN - General major has a minimum requirement of 30 semester hours.
 Students must complete either a thesis (4 semester hours) or directed research (2 semester hours) or capstone project (2 semester hours).
 All students must pass a written comprehensive examination prior to graduation.
 Please see the Graduate Catalog for a detailed explanation of the MSN - General major program requirements.